 Why should you visit India during Durga Puja?

 Durga Puja is an important festival that is celebrated in India, especially West Bengal.
 This is a festival that happens for nine days.
 According to mythology, three goddesses joined together to become Durga to kill a demon.
-This year, Durga Puja starts on 12th of October and ends on 23rd.
-The last five days of this festival is the most colourful times of West Bengal.
+This year, Durga Puja starts on 26th of September and ends on 30th.
+The last five days of this festival is the most colorful times of West Bengal.

 Witnessing Sculpture Masterpieces